Head Cheese

 Curing Meats

 Traditionally made products may employ meat curing with nitrite or not.
 If meats are not cured with sodium nitrite the product will be of grey color.
-Curing pork head or legs is a hassle that requires an extra space in a cooler, needs dedicated containers and will take some time.
-A hobbyist may not care much about the fact, but a commercial plant need those meats to be pink.
+Curing pork heads or legs is a hassle that requires extra space in a cooler, dedicated containers, and additional time.

-Head cheeses are not smoked so there is very little need for sodium nitrite at least for safety reasons.
-A commercial producer will cure meats as he is mainly concerned with the profit.
-The product must look pretty and must have a long shelf life otherwise supermarkets will not carry it.
-As a customer judges a healthy looking meat product by its red or pink color (poultry meat is an exception) the commercial producer must cure meats and add nitrite to get this pink.
+Head cheeses are not smoked so there is very little need for sodium nitrite, at least for safety reasons.
+A commercial producer will cure meats as he is mainly concerned with profit.
+The product must look pretty and must have a long shelf life, otherwise supermarkets will not carry it.
+As a customer judges a healthy-looking meat product by its red or pink color (poultry meat is an exception), the commercial producers cure meats to get this pink.
 Another incentive for a commercial plant to cure meats is that they gain weight and that leads to increased profits.

 Cutting Meats

 The grinder is usually not employed as this will extract proteins and will break the fat’s structure.
-As a result a cloudy stock will be obtained.
+As a result, a cloudy stock will be obtained.
 Meats are much easier to cut into smaller pieces when chilled.
 After they are cut, it is a good idea to rinse them briefly in hot water as this will eliminate unnecessary grease that would normally cloud the jelly.
-Until now the process of making head cheese or meat jelly has been the same.
-What differentiates them is that head cheese being a sausage is stuffed into casings and meat jelly is not.
+Until now, the process of making head cheese or meat jelly has been the same.
+What differentiates them is that head cheese being sausage, is stuffed into casings, and meat jelly is not.

 Split pork heads